core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ({{sec-ping}}).
 WebSocket Ping and unsolicited Pong frames as specified in Section 5.5 of {{RFC6455}} SHOULD NOT be used to ensure that redundant maintenance traffic is not transmitted.

-There is no way to retransmit a request without creating a new one.
-Re-registering interest in a resource is permitted, but entirely unnecessary.

-## Closing the Connection {#close}

-The WebSocket connection is closed as specified in Section 7 of {{RFC6455}}.

-All requests for which the CoAP client has not received a response yet are cancelled when the connection is closed.

 # Signaling